Contributing to development

 We welcome contributions to the code base and development of new features for the MESSAGEix framework.
-This page contains guidelines for making these contributions.
+This page contains guidelines for making such contributions.
+Each section requires some of the listed prerequisite knowledge and skills; use the links there to external resources about git, Github, Python, etc. to ensure you are able to understand and complete the steps.

 We use Github issues for several purposes: